marioizquierdo/bettertabs/README.md

 We know that splitting content into several tabs is easy, but doing well, clean, DRY, accessible, usable, fast and testable is not so simple after all.

-Bettertabs is a helper for Rails that renders the markup for a tabbed area in a easy and declarative way, forcing you to keep things simple and ensuring accessibility and usability, no matter if the content is loaded statically or via ajax.
+Bettertabs is a simple engine for Rails that includes a helper and a jquery plugin to render the needed markup and javascript for a section with tabs in a easy and declarative way, forcing you to keep things simple and ensuring accessibility and usability, no matter if the content is loaded statically or via ajax.

 Easy for beginners, complete for experts.

 ## Features ##

+  * Rails 3.1 Engine that includes:
-  * Rails helper to easily generate tabs and content markup
+    * helper to easily generate tabs and content markup
-  * Provides a jQuery plugin to handle the JavaScript behavior
+    * jQuery plugin to handle the JavaScript behavior
-  * Simplicity: Easy to install and easy to use
+  * Simplicity: Easy to install, easy to use, easy to update
   * Flexible and customizable
   * Forces you to DRY-up your views for your tabbed content
-  * Forces you to make it awesome accessible and usable:
+  * Forces you to make it very accessible and usable:
     * Designed to work with and without JavaScript
     * When click on a tab, the address bar url is changed (only in HTML5 browsers), so:
       * The browser's back and reload buttons will still work as expected
       * All tabbed sections can be permalinked, keeping the selected tab
   * Makes testing views simple.
-Because its easy to make it works without javascript, you can assert view components with the rails built-in functional and integration tests
+Because its easy to make it working without javascript, you can test view components with the rails built-in functional and integration tests
-  * The CSS styles are up to you
+  * The CSS styles are up to you, although we include some [reference CSS](https://github.com/agoragames/bettertabs/blob/master/doc/STYLESHEETS-GUIDE.md) to start with

 ## Requirements: ##
   * Ruby 1.9.2
-  * Rails 3
+  * Rails 3.1
-  * [jQuery](http://jquery.com/) 1.3 or higher, in order to use the [Bettertabs jQuery plugin](https://github.com/agoragames/bettertabs/raw/master/lib/bettertabs/javascripts/jquery.bettertabs.min.js)
+  * [jquery-ujs](https://github.com/rails/jquery-ujs) with jQuery 1.3 or higher

 Anyway you can use bettertabs without javascript (or use your own javascript handler) since the bettertabs helper only generates the appropriate markup.